 Auchan

 You don’t have to pay a fee for listing your products on Auchan, but there’s a monthly subscription of €49 excluding VAT.
-The amount of commission you’ll have to pay depends on the sale price (including tax and shipping cost).
+The amount of commission you’ll have to pay depends on the sale price (including tax and shipping costs).

 Fnac